dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ### 6.1.2.
 Creating the first test script

 1. Create a .spec/test file - `01-counter.spec.ts` and write test case for following scenarios:
-    - if `increaseCounter` function called than `curCounterValue` value will be greater than zero (positive) and
+    - if `increaseCounter` function called than `curCounterValue` value will be greater than zero (positive)

 > **Syntax & Example**: `01-fundamentals-functions/01-counter.spec.ts`